bomonike/bomonike.github.io/rustlang.md

    * Rust does not compile (builds) to <strong>byte-code</strong> abstraction.
    * Rust does not run in a virtual machine.
 Like C:
    * Rust compiles directly to machine code (via the LLVM backend, the same engine used by C and C++).
+Rust has "cargo-llvm-lines" Analyzes the mapping from Rust code to the intermediate representation (IR) that’s passed to the part of the Rust compiler that actually generates machine code (LLVM), and tells you which bits of Rust code produce the largest IR.
+This is useful because a larger IR means longer compile times, so identifying what Rust code generates a bigger IR (due to, for example, monomorphization) can highlight opportunities for reducing compile times.
    * To get the safety of high-level code with the speed of low-level code, Rust uses "zero-cost abstractions".
 This means you write high-level, readable code (like looping over a list using for loops or map/filter functions), and the compiler will optimize it down into the exact same brutally fast machine code as if you had written complex, low-level pointer math manually.
    <br /><br />